 He is married with four children.

 After obtaining a first degree in modern history, and a Diploma in Education, Peter taught history in England and English in Greece.
-In his spare time he worked as an archaeologist on a number of sites including the Anglo-Scandinavian site of Coppergate in York and on the Neolithic excavations at Hambledon Hill in Dorset.
+In his spare time he worked as an archaeologist on a number of sites including the Anglo-Scandinavian site of Coppergate in York, the Saxon site of Hamwic in Southampton, and on the Neolithic excavations at Hambledon Hill in Dorset.
 He then took an MA in archaeological method and theory before setting up with Professor Peter Ucko, and then running, the 'Archaeology and Education Project' at the University of Southampton.
 Peter's PhD thesis investigated the teaching of the past, with special reference to prehistory, in the English primary curriculum.

 Peter has been heavily involved in the creation and development of the World Archaeological Congress (WAC) and was the Honorary Chief Executive Officer of WAC between 1998 and 2008.
 He has worked as a consultant and advisor regarding heritage education, interpretation and management in many parts of the world and was part of the team that developed the World Heritage Education project for UNESCO.
 Peter joined the staff at Newcastle in 1997.